armory/docs/content/en/continuous-deployment/armory-admin/dinghy-enable.md

    * `https://<your-gate-url>/webhooks/git/github` if you have a separate DNS name or port for Gate
    * `https://<your-spinnaker-url>/api/v1/webhooks/git/github` if you're using a different path for Gate

-If your gate endpoint is protected by a firewall, you need to configure your firewall to allow inbound webhooks from GitHub's IP addresses.
+If your Gate endpoint is protected by a firewall, you need to configure your firewall to allow inbound webhooks from GitHub's IP addresses.
 You can find the IPs in this API [response](https://api.github.com/meta).
 Read more about [GitHub's IP addresses](https://help.github.com/articles/about-github-s-ip-addresses/).

-> You can configure webhooks on multiple GitHub organizations or repositories to send events to Dinghy.
+You can configure webhooks on multiple GitHub organizations or repositories to send events to Dinghy.
 Only a single repository from one organization can be the shared template repository in Dinghy.
-However, pipelines can be processed from multiple GitHub organizations.
+However, Dinghy can process pipelines from multiple GitHub organizations.
 You want to ensure the GitHub token configured for Dinghy has permission for all the organizations involved.

 #### Pull request validations

-When you make a GitHub Pull Request (PR) and there is a change in a `dinghyfile`, Pipelines as Code automatically performs a validation for that `dinghyfile`.
+When you make a GitHub pull request (PR) and there is a change in a `dinghyfile`, Pipelines as Code automatically performs a validation for that `dinghyfile`.
 It also updates the GitHub status accordingly.
 If the validation fails, you see an unsuccessful `dinghy` check.

 {{< figure src="/images/dinghy/pr_validation/pr_validation.png" alt="PR that fails validation." >}}

-Make PR Validations mandatory to ensure users only merge working `dinghyfiles`.
+Make PR validations mandatory to ensure users only merge working `dinghyfiles`.

 Perform the following steps to configure mandatory PR validation: